dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 Let's try pushing one of the buttons on the gamepad.
 Turns out Mario can jump!
 Let's avoid those bad guys.
 Noted-- I can move right and jump

 There are blocks now.
 Looks like if I jump into them, I might get something.
 If I jump on top, it acts as a platform.

 It introduces a pattern by establishing if you touch the mushroom, you grow.
 Noted-- there are power-ups that make me stronger

 You experiment with two elements: Getting a mushroom, and then touching the enemy.
 Turns out that's a mistake and now you shrink back down.
-Noted-- can't kill bad guys by only being big.
+Noted-- can't kill bad guys by only being big, and when I'm big and get hurt, I become small.

 You experiment with two more elements: jump on the enemy's heads!.
 Noted-- bad guys can be jumped on.

 Now we're at a pit.
 Probably not safe to go in there, but maybe the screen will move down and reveal a new area.
 Let's try.
 Noted-- can't go down pits.

 These are universal patterns now in games.
 We know instinctively that we just don't touch enemies, and we should jump over pits.

 <!-- video of jumping over pits -->